 It started with a peace sign and ended with 19-year-old Damien Seguin lying on a Burnaby street with a traumatic brain injury that ended his life.

-On March 25, 2021, the Burnaby South Secondary grad and some friends were hanging out and drinking in gazebo by the Fraser River near Boundary Road, according to information presented in court Thursday.
+On March 25, 2021, the Burnaby South Secondary grad and some friends were hanging out and drinking in a gazebo by the Fraser River near Boundary Road, according to information presented in court Thursday.

 After they left, they encountered Vancouver resident Brandon Lowe and his friends at the intersection of Marine Way and Glenlyon Parkway shortly before midnight.